Thinkenterprise/spring-microservices/README.md

 Test Maintenance Microservice:

-The Maintenance Microservice is a Microservice client and able to discover the eureka service registry.
-Call the following command to the all carda service which are found by the maintenance service.
+The Maintenance Microservice is a microservice client and able to discover the eureka service registry.
+To see all running cardata microservice instances call the following command.

 ```
 curl http://localhost:8081/instance/